OpenRG/WB-India-2019/README.md

 ## 1. Training Schedule

 There will be two weeks of training in this program.
 The first week will be held remotely via WebEx or Zoom and begins on Monday, August 5 and ends on Friday, August 9.
-There will be two, two-hour sections held on Monday (August 5), Wednesday (August 7), and Friday (August 9).
+There will be two 2-hour sections held on Monday (August 5), Wednesday (August 7), and Friday (August 9).
 The sessions will be held at 10:00am-12:00pm and 4:00pm-6:00pm, Delhi time.

-The second part will be held on site in Dehli from August 19-23.
+The second part of the training will be held on site in Dehli from August 19-23.
 During this week, participants will work 9:00am-12:00pm and 1:00pm-4:00pm.

 Below is a summary schedule of topics.